Victoria High School (British Columbia): Fairey Tech

 Technical education shops were first opened at Vic High in 1943 as part of the training effort for the Second World War.
 The facilities were built to the west of the playfield by trainee soldiers with assistance from Vic High students.
 Trades such as carpentry, bricklaying, and metalwork were taught.
-In September 1949 classes began in new Industrial Arts facilities which had been added onto the south end of the wartime building to provide shops for electrical, automotive, sheet metal, welding and woodwork plus classrooms and drafting rooms.
+In September 1949, classes began in new Industrial Arts facilities, which had been added onto the south end of the wartime building to provide shops for electrical, automotive, sheet metal, welding and woodwork plus classrooms and drafting rooms.
 The enlarged facility was named the F.T.
 Fairey Technical Unit after Col. F.T.
 Fairey, the former Deputy Minister of Education, the then-current provincial Director of Industrial and Technical Education and also the Regional Director of the Canadian Vocational Training Program.
 Fairey Tech immediately became a focal point for technical education in Victoria and beyond, both for daytime and evening adult education classes.
 Additions were made to the facility In the 1950s, including a much larger auto-shop complex and an electronics shop and classroom.
 Later renamed the Fairey Technical Centre, in addition to previous disciplines it also housed classes for industrial design, art metal and jewelry, and even dance.
 The facility was closed in 2011 and replaced with the Fairey Technical Building, a new 57,000 square foot addition to the north side of the main school building.

+2020 Renovation

+The Government of B.C. provided $77.1 million for seismic upgrades and a 200-seat expansion of Victoria High to keep students safe and ensure they are not attending an overcrowded school.
+Construction on the upgrades and expansion at Vic High began in August 2020.
+Students were re-located to a renovated SJ Willis while the project was underway.
+Students returned to the 1914 campus on April 8th 2024 after extensive refits, additions and delays in construction.